Skeen/music-streamer-library/README.md

 # Music Streamer

-A simple draft for a BitTorrent-based P2P project.
+A simple draft for a BitTorrent-based P2P library.

 ## Setup